clesleycode/python-data-acquisition/Data Acquisition.md

 ### 2.1 CSV files

 Very often, you'll have to work with CSV files.
 A csv file is a comma-separated values file stores tabular data in plain text.

+In the following examples, we'll be working with NBA data, which you can download from [here](https://github.com/ByteAcademyCo/data-acq/blob/master/nba.csv).

 #### 2.1.1 CSV